infor-design/enterprise-wc/doc/TESTING.md

 ## Skipping Tests

 - You can run a specific test by name such as `npm run test -- ids-data-source-mixin-func-test`
 - To run only one test in a suite add only.
 For example `test.only(`.
-This works best within a limited scope (i.e. `npm run test -- component-func`).
+This only works when limiting scope. (i.e. `npm run test -- component-func`)
 - To run only one suite use `describe.only(`.
-This works best within a limited scope (i.e. `npm run test -- component-func`).
+This only works when limiting scope. (i.e. `npm run test -- component-func`)
 - To skip a test add `test.skip(`

 ## e2e Test Tips